Franklin Furnace Archive: History

-Between 1998 and 1999, in the early days of the internet, Franklin Furnace presented new time-based art by 32+ artists to worldwide audiences through The Future of the Present, its pioneering online collaboration with Pseudo Programs, Inc.
+Between 1998 and 1999, in the early days of the internet, Franklin Furnace presented new time-based art by 32+ artists to worldwide audiences through The Future of the Present, its pioneering online collaboration with Pseudo Programs, Inc. In 2023, British artist/curator Elly Clarke, who was an intern at Franklin Furnace from 1998-9, curated an exhibition in the library at Pratt Institute entitled 'Dragging the archive - a personal re:encounter with Franklin Furnace's cyber beginnings' that explored the shift Franklin Furnace took at that time from being a physical organization to a 'virtual' one.